RetroReversing/retroReversing/categories/misc/ProgrammingLanguages.md

 The FPS Creator (also by TheGameCreators) was written in Dark Basic Professional and its source code is now available on Github [^4].

+You can find the full source code to Dark Basic Professional including the compiler on github: [TheGameCreators/Dark-Basic-Pro: Dark Basic Pro is an open source BASIC programming language for creating Windows applications and games](https://github.com/TheGameCreators/Dark-Basic-Pro)

 ---
 # References
 [^1]: [Scripting language: Blitz Basic - MobyGames](https://www.mobygames.com/group/11091/scripting-language-blitz-basic/)